2021/22 COUNTY FINALS

 Teams are required to be in the arena 15 minutes before the session start time.

 All matches are to be scored using the League-app-live app.
-Each teams passcode will be the same as for the 2019/20 regional season and is shown on the front of the Managers pack.
+Each teams passcode will be the same as for the 2021/22 regional season

 Before the start of each session the allocated tables will be shown on the app.
 Teams will only be awarded the victory if they finish the match on the app.